-Vivekânanda used four terms for two different purposes to express his dharmic mission.
-Thus, eight conceptions were used by Vivekânanda for the defense and renewal of Indian spirituality.
+Vivekananda used four terms for two different purposes to express his mission.
+Thus, eight conceptions were used by Vivekananda for the defense and renewal of Indian spirituality.

-- 1. [Triumphant] Hinduism [pure, ideal; in the world] - 2.
+- 1. [Militant] Hinduism [pure, ideal; in the world]\ - 2.
 [Purified] Hinduism [real; in the world] - 3.
-Vedanta [pure, ideal; in the world but somehow transcendent] - 4.
+Vedanta [pure, ideal; in the world but somehow transcendent]\ - 4.
 Vedanta [real; in the world] - 6.
-Advaita Vedanta [pure, ideal; transcendent yet in the world]

-- 5. Advaita Vedanta [real; in the world] - 7.
-Sanatana Dharma; Religion Eternal [transcendent yet in the world] - 8.
+Advaita Vedanta [pure, ideal; transcendent yet in the world]\ - 5.
+Advaita Vedanta [real; in the world] - 7.
+Sanatana Dharma; Religion Eternal [transcendent yet in the world]\ - 8.
 Sanatana Dharma; Religion Eternal [transcendent]

-An asterisk() indicates those concepts used almost exclusively to defend Indian spirituality from attacks by Western despisers.
-On a few occasions these conceptualizations were utilized after the Parliament in India when guru-baiters or Indian despisers of their own tradition attacked.
-Rhetorically and philosophically, the concepts utilize a defense of the actual from the plane of the ideal.
-Vivekânanda did not begin by utilizing any of this defensive arsenal at the Parliament.
+An asterisk indicate those concepts used almost exclusively to defend Indian spirituality from attacks by Western despisers.
+On a few occasions these conceptualizations were utilized in India when guru-baiters or Indian despisers of their own tradition attacked him.
+Rhetorically and heuristically, these concepts utilize a defense of the actual from the plane of the ideal.
+Vivekananda did not begin by utilizing any of this defensive arsenal at the Parliament.
 His first speech is characterized by a local newspaper as "broad as the heavens above us, embracing the best in all religions, as the ultimate universal religion--charity to all mankind, good works for the love of God, not for fear of punishment or hope of reward."
-Every indication suggests that he began as a universalist, emphasizing the unity and truth of all religions.
+But he had anticipated from studying under